thoughtpolice/minibsdiff/README.md

 # minibsdiff: a miniature, portable version of bsdiff.

-Colin Percival's [bsdiff][] is a popular tool for creating and applying binary patches to software.
+Colin Percival's [bsdiff][] is a popular tool for creating and applying patches to binary software.
 This is a stripped down copy of `bsdiff` that's designed to be portable and reusable as a library in your own software (if you wanted to say, create your own update system.)
 Many people end up reusing bsdiff (it's stable, well-known, small, and has a good license,) but I haven't found a standalone copy of the library somewhere that I could easily reuse, so I wrote one.

-This code is based on bsdiff v4.3.
+This code is based on [bsdiff v4.3](http://www.daemonology.net/bsdiff/bsdiff-4.3.tar.gz).

 The main differences: